 Earlier this month the official Raspberry Pi Foundation announced a new addition to their ever-growing range of mini PCs with the official launch of the Raspberry Pi 3+ which now offers dual band wireless and a faster system when compared to the previously launched Raspberry Pi 3.
 Check out this Raspberry Pi performance test created by YouTube user Estefannie to understand a little more about the performance you can expect from the latest Raspberry Pi 3+ mini PC.

-Now available to purchase priced at $35 the Raspberry Pi 3+ is powered by a Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit SoC @ 1.4GHz processor supported by 1GB LPDDR2 SDRAM, together with Extended 40-pin GPIO header and powerful dual band 2.4GHz and 5GHz IEEE 802.11.b/g/n/ac wireless LAN, Bluetooth 4.2, BLE support.
+Now available to purchase priced at $35, the Raspberry Pi 3+ is powered by a Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit SoC @ 1.4GHz processor supported by 1GB LPDDR2 SDRAM.
+This new model also features an extended 40-pin GPIO header, which allows for more complex and varied hardware projects.
+The powerful dual band 2.4GHz and 5GHz IEEE 802.11.b/g/n/ac wireless LAN, Bluetooth 4.2, and BLE support ensure that the Raspberry Pi 3+ can connect to a wide range of devices and networks with ease.

-The Raspberry Pi 3+ offers a 200MHz increase in peak CPU clock frequency when compared to the previous version as well as roughly three times the wired and wireless network throughput.
-Check out the videos below to learn more about the new Raspberry Pi 3 Model B+ mini PC which is now available to purchase directly from Raspberry Pi resellers worldwide.
+Check out the videos below to learn more about the new Raspberry Pi 3 Model B+ mini PC, which is now available to purchase directly from Raspberry Pi resellers worldwide.

 Source: YouTube